NCCGA Frequently Asked Questions

 What do I get with the NCCGA tournament fee?

-The tournament fee includes 36-holes of tournament golf, range balls (if course has a range), golf cart (if tournament is a riding event), a sleeve of Srixon golf balls, and awards!
+The tournament fee includes 36-holes of tournament golf, range balls (if the course has a range), a golf cart (if the tournament is a riding event), and Srixon balls (sent to your club president once annual dues have been paid).
+You will also have the ability to qualify for the Spring National Championship from your Regional Events, National Qualifiers, and the Pinehurst Open.

 Commitment